Package 'RMallow'

 Description

-Assigns each ranking the probability that it belongs to each cluster, given current parameters.
+Computes the probability that each ranking belongs to each cluster, given the current model parameters.

 Usage